emmagraham/STAT540-UBC.github.io/assignments.md

 ### Final deliverables

-* **Poster**: to be hosted and exhibited in our poster session on Wed Apr 08 from 9:30 am to 12 pm in the Atrium of the ESB, worth 20 points.
+* **Poster**: to be hosted and exhibited in our poster session on Wed Apr 6 from 9:30 am to 12 pm in the Atrium of the ESB.
 Group-level deliverable.

     - Ideally, you will print your poster in the usual conference format (48''x36'').
 I know it is a non-trivial cost but not impossible if divided up.
 Sometimes supervisors will help, esp. if the poster can be displayed or used elsewhere.
 Prices at the village and the Sub tend to be resonable.

     - a rubric for poster evaluation can be found [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/posterRubric2012.pdf)

-* **Project proposal**: due April 10th, worth 10 points.
+* **Project proposal**: due February 15.
 You can review the one submitted on March based on your work on the project.

-* **Project GitHub repository**: due April 10th, worth 10 points.
-This should contain the materials (or associated live links) an instructor would need to evaluate your work and that a group member would need to reproduce/reuse/extend the work.
+* **Project GitHub repository**: This should contain the materials (or associated live links) an instructor would need to evaluate your work and that a group member would need to reproduce/reuse/extend the work.
 Group-level deliverable.
 Content should include (but is not limited to!):

     - revised README.md file containing a summary of your work.
 This file should summarize the project content, your analysis, and main results.
 You don't need to tell us all the story of your analysis here.
 Keep it brief.
 You can include a flow chart if you find it useful.
 Add links as needed